Servoy/svyCloud_E2E/readme.md

 ```

 **shardTestFiles**

 If the shardTestFiles property is defined and has been set to true, the browser will restart after every test, including after every test inside a single feature file.

 **Tags**

 Inside config.json you can define tags.
 Tags defined in here can be placed in a .feature file.
-In the above example, every feature file that starts with '@skip', will NOT be run.
+In the above example, every test file that starts with '@skip', will NOT be run.
 This can be used to structure your feature files to make sure
 Below of a feature that will always be skipped:

     @do-not-skip